lyteword/chspurgeon-tod/volume-4/psalm-98.md

 Sing! from this holy songbook, sing!"

 The singing of these Psalms became so popular that D'lsraeli suggests that "it first conveyed to the sullen fancy of the austere Calvin the project" of introducing the singing of Psalms into his Genevan discipline.
 "This infectious frenzy of Psalm singing, "as Warton almost blasphemously describes it, rapidly propagated itself through Germany as well as France, and passed over to England.
 D'Israeli says, with a sneer, that in the time of the Commonwealth, "Psalms were now sung at Lord Mayor's dinners and city feasts; soldiers sang them on their march and at parade; and few houses which had windows fronting the streets, but had their evening Psalms."
-We can only add, would to God it were so again. *C.H.S.*
+We can only add, would to God it were so again. *C. H. S.*

 ### Verse 5-6